GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/mouse-touch/index.md

     [Open this example online](https://editor.gdevelop.io?project=example://multitouch)

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [mouse and touch on this reference page](/gdevelop5/all-features/mouse-touch/reference/)
+All actions, conditions and expressions are listed in [mouse and touch reference page](/gdevelop5/all-features/mouse-touch/reference/).